betterbrowser/arcfox/README.md

 3. Restart your Firefox session, and it should be fixed!
 If not, make an issue in the issues tab

 4. Be happy with your now boring and unproductive firefox!

+# Roadmap
+ArcFox still have a lot of features to be implemented and you can see our <a href="https://github.com/orgs/betterbrowser/projects/2">Roadmap</a> for a better understanding of the upcoming features and things we are working on :D

 # Support
 If you have any problems you can open a issue on this repository or contact our team on our [Discord](https://discord.gg/jDASpgt68t).